At GO! Southampton, we understand how hard things are for all our levy payers.

 Rangers, Security and Cleaning

-- Our ranger team – in light of current Government measures, our rangers are not currently working in the city, initially for a three week period from 23 March.
-The firstname.lastname@example.org email address will still be monitored and please continue to report any issues.
+- Our ranger team – in light of current Government measures, our rangers are not currently working in the city, until further notice.
+The email@example.com email address will still be monitored so please continue to report any issues.

-- Our security team – our security team continue to patrol the BID area to support those essential retailers who remain open.
+- Our security team will continue to patrol the BID area to support those essential retailers who remain open.
 They are helping to prevent and deter crime and anti-social behaviour, including working with Hampshire Constabulary to minimise the risk of commercial burglaries.
 Their hours are currently 12pm-8pm daily, and their duties now include vehicle patrols.
 They can be contacted on 07725 737236.

 - Our cleaners – Martin, Tyrone, Robert and Jim – will continue to provide extra cleansing services to our members, including jetwashing and graffiti removal.
-You can reach them via email at email@example.com.
+The team will now be focussing on spraying public furniture including benches, bins and fingerposts with disinfectant across the city centre.
+You can reach them via email at firstname.lastname@example.org.

-If your business remains open (in line with Government guidance), please let us know at firstname.lastname@example.org so we can ensure our patrolling teams and police colleagues are aware and able to offer support.
+If your business remains open or is set to reopen (in line with Government guidance), please let us know at email@example.com so we can ensure our patrolling teams and police colleagues are aware and able to offer support.

 - We have recently launched our new waste recycling service with Southampton City Council.
 You can save up to 50% off your dry mixed recycling costs.
 You can sign up or find out more by contacting Southampton City Council Commercial Waste Team on 023 8083 4325 or by email firstname.lastname@example.org